 Savory Herb Braised Brisket

 6 hours 15 minutes

-Simple recipe for mouthwatering Savory Herb Braised Brisket with fresh herbs.
+Easy recipe for tender, mouthwatering Savory Herb Braised Brisket with fresh herbs and garlic.
 Slow cooked tender holiday brisket.
-Kosher for Passover, Meat.
+Kosher for Passover.

 - Extra virgin olive oil